Vumatel: History

 In March 2025, the South African Competition Commission announced that it had advised the Competition Tribunal to approve Vumatel's acquisition of Herotel, with conditions to maintain open access and transparent service terms.
 The consolidation will position Vumatel to extend its fiber network into South Africa's smaller cities and rural areas, enhancing Internet accessibility.
 Vumatel has pledged to roll out fiber to the home services in low-income areas, aiming to bridge the digital divide.

-Also in March 2025, the South African Competition Tribunal published a ruling comprising over 350 pages, detailing why it had blocked a proposed 30% acquisition of Maziv (Vumatel and DFA's parent company), by South African cellular service provider, Vodacom, for R13 billion.
+Also in March 2025, the South African Competition Tribunal published a ruling comprising over 350 pages, detailing why it had blocked a proposed 30% acquisition of Vumatel's parent company, Maziv, by South African cellular service provider, Vodacom, for R13 billion.
 The Tribunal stated that any short-term public interest in the deal was temporary, and was outweighed by permanent anti-competitive effects that would ultimately impact millions of South African consumers.

 The Tribunal concluded that Maziv's reason for wanting the deal was to prevent a situation in which it competed with Vodacom in the fiber market, if Vodacom was to build out its own infrastructure.
 The Tribunal further concluded that Vodacom's reason for being in favor of the deal was to prevent a loss of income that it determined would result from households' mobile data spend decreasing if they switched to using fiber internet.

-In August 2025, Vodacom's proposed acquisition of a 30% to 34.95% shareholding in Maziv (the parent company of Vumatel and Dark Fibre Africa), was approved by the South African Competition Appeals Court.
+In August 2025, Vodacom's proposed acquisition of a 30% to 34.95% shareholding in Maziv was approved by the South African Competition Appeals Court.

 The Court set aside the order of the Tribunal that prohibited the merger.
 However, as well as retaining existing terms that were proposed, to limit anti-competitiveness in the South African fiber market, additional concessions were agreed upon to limit Vodacom’s influence over Maziv, and expand the former's capital expenditure commitments.

+In 2026, Vumatel reported strong revenue growth, increasing by 15.3% year-over-year and totaling R4.43 billion.